fmillion/mcs276-f25/I_ASSIGN6.md

     >
     > Recall that preprocessor constants are useful for fixed values that might change at *compile time*, but *never change* at runtime.

-### 2. `protocol.c` — Implementation File
+### 2. Implementation File

-Implement one function:
+Create a file `protocol.c` and implement one function:

 **`int decode_message(const uint8_t *data, SensorMessage *msg)`**
 - Takes a pointer to 8 bytes of raw data
 - Parses the bytes and fills in the `SensorMessage` struct
 - Returns `0` on success, `-1` on error (e.g., invalid message type)

-**Important implementation notes:**
+> **Important implementation notes:**
-- You must ensure proper handling of little-endian byte order for multi-byte fields.
+> - You must ensure proper handling of little-endian byte order for multi-byte fields.
 All data will be in little-endian format.
-- You must use bitwise operations to extract/set flag bits.
+> - You must use bitwise operations to extract/set flag bits.
-- Do NOT use any non-standard library functions.
+> - Do NOT use any non-standard library functions.

+> **Assumption"**
+>
+> You may assume the data will be *valid* - you do not need to worry about buffer overflows or arrays that are too small being passed to the function.
+(This means that for testing, *you need to provide valid data!*)

-### 3. `main.c` — Test Program
+### 3. Test Program

 Write a program that:

-1. Creates at least three byte representations of `SensorMessage` in arrays
+1. Creates at least three byte representations of `SensorMessage` in `uint8_t` arrays (byte arrays)

     > Hint: You can put arbitrary hexadecimal values into a byte array directly, like this:
     >
     >     uint8_t testMessage[] = { 0x00, 0x01, 0x02, 0x03, 0x04, 0x05, 0x06, 0x07 };

-2. Decodes the encoded bytes to structs using your `decode_message()` function
+2. Decodes the encoded bytes to structs using your `decode_message()` function.
+Create an empty `SensorMessage` struct to pass to the function, and remember to use pointer syntax when passing the struct!

 3. Prints the results from the struct using dot notation and standard `printf` commands.

+Print the data for each struct in one of these formats as appropriate:

+    Temperature, sensor 7, alert clear, battery OK, 23.5 C Humidity, sensor 42, alert set, battery OK, 95.2% Pressure, sensor 256, alert set, battery low, 101325 Pa

+> **Hints:**
+>
+> - You should always print the alert and battery flags even if they're unset.
+For alert, use `set` and `clear` for `1` and `0` respectively; for battery, use `OK` and `low` for `0` and `1`, respectively.
+> - You can use two percents `%%` to put a percent sign inside of a `printf` format string.
+> - You'll want to use an if/else if statement or a switch statement to print the correct type of output - temperature should be `x.y C`, humidity should be `x.y%`, and pressure should be `x Pa` (`x` is any number before the decimal point and `y` is any number after it; both temperature and humidity are expressed in tenths, but pressure is in literal Pa units.)

 Your test data must include at least:
 - One message of each type (temperature, humidity, pressure)
 - At least one message with multiple flags set
 - At least one message with a negative reading value

-You must do a bare minimum of three messages, but more is always good!
+You must do a bare minimum of three test messages, but more is always good!
+Below are several examples you can use for testing, but *you must also provide three of your* ***own*** *messages with your* ***own*** *sample values!*

 ### 4. Building the program